Eleveres/simple_sockets/README.md

 gcc example.c simple_sockets.a
 ```

-## A simple client/server example to send a photo using sockets
+## A simple client/server example to send a photo using simple_sockets

 **Note:** This example should only be used as a demonstration and not production since the code
 doesn't check for errors and does not supplies an efficient way of sending files over sockets.